sofia-lpz/videogameTC2005B/base_de_datos/README.md

 - **effect**

   These are types that appear in the game and are applicable to different cards, as previously mentioned.
+They have a duration and a description and are related to the cardID, since they have a one to one relationship

 - **action**